Protected Object

 Example:

-• 5 requests go to the first server,
+• 5 requests go to the first server

-• 1 request each to the second and third.
+• 1 request goes to the second

 Toggle HTTPS to ON if using port 443.